ava-labs/avalanchego/vms/platformvm/docs/chain_time_update.md

 * `CommitBlock`s and `AbortBlock`s timestamp must be equal to the timestamp of the `ProposalBlock` they depend upon.
 * `StandardBlock`s and `ProposalBlock`s share `AdvanceTimeTx`s validation rules with the exception of the *strict monotonicity*:
-  1. *Monotonicity*: block timestamp must be *greater than or equal to* the current `ChainTime` (which is also its parent timestamp if parent was accepted).
+  1. *Monotonicity*: block timestamp must be *greater than or equal to* the current `ChainTime` (which is also its parent's timestamp if the parent was accepted).
   2. *Synchronicity*: block timestamp must not be greater than node’s current time plus a synchronicity bound (currently set to 10 seconds).
-  3. *No Skipping*: proposed time must be less than or equal to the next staking event, that is start/end of any staker.
+  3. *No Skipping*: proposed time must be less than or equal to the next staking event (a staker starting or stopping).

 ## Serialization changes